eigenlambda123/Project10X-Statistics/README.md

 ---

-## Contributions & Feedback
+### License & Contributions

-This is my personal learning journey, but I welcome feedback, suggestions, and pull requests!
+This is my **personal learning journey**, but I welcome feedback, suggestions, and pull requests!
 If you create your own variation or improve a project, feel free to contribute.

----

-## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.